52-4 District Court – Troy, Michigan

 • An Attorney Will Guide You: The legal system is complex, and court procedures can be confusing.
 An attorney knows the specific rules and processes of the 52-4 District Court and can guide you through each step.

-• Protecting Your Rights: An attorney will ensure your rights are protected throughout the legal process.
+• Protecting Your Rights: An attorney will protect your rights throughout the legal process.
 They can identify any violations of your rights and advocate for you in court.

 • Building a Robust Defense: An attorney will investigate your case, gather evidence, interview witnesses, and build a strong defense on your behalf.

-• Negotiation: An attorney can negotiate with the prosecutor and judge to potentially reduce charges and penalties, or even have the case dismissed.
+• Negotiation: An attorney can negotiate with the prosecutor and judge to potentially reduce charges and penalties or even demand dismissal of the case.

 • Experience: Top criminal defense attorneys have experience dealing with similar cases and understand the best strategies to achieve the best possible outcome.